 If you are behind in your mortgage payments and fear that a foreclosure proceeding may be imminent, or if you are already facing foreclosure action, you may be considering filing for bankruptcy protection, so that you can save your home.
 It’s more than a question of if you can save your home, though.
 You also want to consider whether it’s in your best interests to try to save your home.
-Here are some factors to consider.
+Here are some factors to consider about a bankruptcy filing.

 A Bankruptcy Filing Will Suspend a Foreclosure Action

 You can temporarily suspend all legal action, including foreclosure proceedings, by filing for bankruptcy protection.
 With a Chapter 7, you can often keep a certain amount of equity in your home while forfeiting other assets, but you won’t be able to keep your home and discharge the mortgage.
 With a Chapter 13, you can restructure payments on your home to make them more affordable.

 Reasons For and Against Trying to Save Your Home from Foreclosure